+Percentile Rank

-Percentile Rank Metric used by the Colorado Growth Model to compare the performance of one student, school, or district to a larger comparison group.
-A percentile rank of 75 means that the student, school, or district performed as well or better than 75% of all members in the comparison group.
-Percentile Ranks range from 1-99.
+A percentile rank of 75 means that the student, school, or district performed as well or better than 75% of all members in the comparison group (range 1-99).

 PLC Professional Learning Community

 READ Reading to Ensure Academic Development.
 READ plan is the reading intervention plan designed to support students who are reading below grade level.